Michigan plans dedicated road lanes for autonomous vehicles

 “We think there’s a very, very large market here if this technology is effective,” he said.

-The company plans to build a prototype freeway lane at the American Center for Mobility, an autonomous vehicle testing area Ypsilanti, Michigan, he said.

-The study would include how to handle wildlife or humans entering the dedicated lanes, he said.
+The company plans to build a prototype freeway lane at the American Center for Mobility, an autonomous vehicle testing area Ypsilanti, Michigan, he said, adding that the study will consider how to handle wildlife or humans entering the dedicated lanes.

 Krisher reported from Saline, Michigan.